dirtyhenry/tech-articles/_posts/2021-05-05-oauth-pkce-swift-secure-code-verifiers-and-code-challenges.md

 ✅ 128 == 128
 ```

+Check out [⛹️ the playground][7] to run the code in Xcode.
+More on this Spotify
+API exploration should come soon.

 [^1]:
     Being French, I prefer using the word `octets` — the same as in French —
     than `bytes`.

 [^2]:
-    When digging the documentation, you will find that `SHA256.Digest` conforms
+    When digging in the documentation, you will find that `SHA256.Digest`
-    to `Digest` which conforms itself to a `Sequence` with an element of
+    conforms to `Digest` which conforms itself to a `Sequence` with an element
-    `UInt8`.
+    of `UInt8`.

+[^3]: 32 × 8 / 6 = 42,7 ⇒ 43 bits are required.
+[^4]:
+    Even though the RFC first mentions a set of 66 characters, the [Base64-URL
+    RFC][6] excluded `.` and `~` for their special meaning on some file systems.

 [1]: https://tools.ietf.org/html/rfc7636
 [2]: https://developer.apple.com/documentation/security